There are now 2 possible online modes for units:

 The unit allows students to complete a dissertation started in Part 1.
 This part is of approximately 6000 to 8000 words.
 Research topics should be the same as in the Independent Dissertation Part 1.
 Dissertation must have a clear research base, relate strongly to landscape architecture and demonstrate a synthesis of critical design thinking.

 - 12 points

-- Students are able to (1) develop a relevant bibliography of information sources and research a chosen landscape architectural topic to a substantial depth; (2) clearly state and sustain a thesis with a clearly substantiated argument and critical engagement with material; and (3) write in accordance with academic protocols.
+Students are able to (1) complete relevant research of the chosen landscape architectural topic to a substantial depth dissertation; (2) clearly state and sustain a thesis with a substantiated argument and critical engagement with dissertation topic; and (3) write in accordance with academic protocols.

 Supplementary assessment is not available in this unit.

 - Dr Maria Ignatieva

 - Unit rules

 - up to 1 hour per week (on average) of individual consultation and seminar

 - Format: Provide clear research questions, background theoretical information, methodology, discussion, conclusion and the reference list.
 Combination of written text and supporting illustrations (minimum 6000 words (excluding abstract, footnotes and bibliography), to A4 paper.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.